 One outstanding feature of Paul’s letters to the Corinthians are his frequent admonishments to them not to commit fornication (πορνεία, illicit sex including, but not limited to, prostitution and race-mixing), which are found at 1 Cor.
 5, 6, 7, 10, and 2 Cor.
 12. The Corinthians of old were famous for their fornicating, to the extent that a verb was coined, κορινθιάζομαι (korinthiazomai), which meant to practise fornication, as used by Aristophanes and others.
 The city was also famous for its temple of Aphrodite and the courtesans, slaves which worked as temple prostitutes (πόρναι), which belonged to the temple.

 White Persians and Greeks:

 A scientific restoration of the original color in ancient Geek sculpture.
 Above we have a battle scene between Persians and Greeks.
-Click the picture for the original catalog from the Harvard art museum, or here for a link to the original article.
+Click the picture for the original catalog from the Harvard art museum, or here for a link to a copy of the original article.
 The Persians here are exactly as the ancient historian Xenophon described them in his Hellenica; click here for the PDF image of the appropriate page from the Harvard Loeb Library edition.
 Below is another image, of a Greek archer, from the same resource.

 The image below is a portrait of Alexander the Great.